 5. How much must be taken out of an individual’s IRA at age 70 1/2?

 Required minimum distributions apply each year beginning with the year the account owner turns age 70 1/2.
-According to the IRS the formula is this: The required minimum distribution for each year is calculated by dividing the IRA account balance as of December 31 of the prior year by the applicable distribution period or life expectancy.
+According to the IRS, the formula is this: The required minimum distribution for each year is calculated by dividing the IRA account balance as of December 31 of the prior year by the applicable distribution period or life expectancy.

 6. If an IRA is cashed in before age 59 1/2, what happens is there a penalty?

 The IRS allows for funds to be removed prior to age 59 1/2 under certain circumstances without penalty.
-The rule is based on providing a specific level income for a specific period of time.
+The rule is based on providing a specific level income for a particular period of time.
 If funds are removed from an IRA under other circumstances, a 10% tax is imposed.
 Regardless of age, the IRA owner will be required to pay income taxes on the distribution.